kaiewiggins/kaiewiggins.github.io/_posts/2018-05-02-Blind-the-Eyes-Sneak-Peek.md

 ____

 **Want more?
-Join the [newsletter](https://mailchi.mp/7852e61cb116/ka-wiggins-ya-dystopian-dark-fantasy-newsletter) for bonus content including a free ebook and audiobook extended sneak peek, deleted and preview scenes, and other bonus content!**
+Join the [newsletter](https://mailchi.mp/7852e61cb116/ka-wiggins-ya-dystopian-dark-fantasy-newsletter) for bonus content including an extended sneak peek ebook, deleted and preview scenes, and other exclusive content!**

+Are you a bookstagrammer, bookblogger, or reviewer?
+[Get in touch](https://kaie.space/faq/2018/03/20/Do-you-offer-review-copies) today about eARCS and promotional opportunities.

-For longer-running fans and book geeks interested in just how much a manuscript transforms from start to finish, the full first beta readers edition is being serialized on Wattpad as [BTE Beta1](https://www.wattpad.com/story/106720262-bte-beta1)
+For longer-running fans and book geeks interested in just how much a manuscript transforms from start to finish, the full first beta readers' edition is being serialized on Wattpad as [BTE Beta1](https://www.wattpad.com/story/106720262-bte-beta1)